steedos/steedos-platform/README.md

 </p>

 <p align="center">
 Steedos Low-code PaaS platform is an open-source alternative to Salesforce Platform.
 It provides a powerful and flexible platform for building enterprise-grade applications quickly and easily.
-With its intuitive drag-and-drop interface, Steedos empowers both developers and non-technical users to create custom applications without the need for extensive coding knowledge.
 </p>

 <h3 align="center">